 I’m very excited to share all this information with you.
 So let’s start!

 The king is the most valuable chess piece.
 It has a crown on its top.
 You can also read about what do chess pieces look like here.

 Naming Of King

 As per Wikipedia, Chess originated in India in the 7th century AD.

 From India, it spread to Persia.
 After that when Arabs conquered Persia so it spread to the Muslim world.

-Finally, around the 15th century, it reached Europe, where major changes took place in the names of chess pieces, design, rules, and chess evolved to its current form from there.
+Finally, around the 15th century, it reached Europe, where major changes took place in the names of chess pieces, design, and rules, and chess evolved to its current form from there.